 DBE Resources - Downloads and Helpful Links

-UDOT is currently developing the Disadvantaged Business Enterprise (DBE) goal for Federal fiscal years 2022-2024.
+UDOT has developed the Disadvantaged Business Enterprise (DBE) goal for Federal fiscal years 2022-2024, pending FHWA approval.
 The draft DBE Goal and Methodology Report can be found below.

 Civil Rights – Federal-Aid Projects